Suraj-si111/jenkins-kubernetes/README.md

-Sure, I can help you with that.
-Here's an example of how you could structure your README document:

 Jenkins Deployment on Google Kubernetes Engine
 This repository contains code to deploy Jenkins on Google Kubernetes Engine (GKE) using Kubernetes.